Skip to main content

 Program Expectations

-All participants are expected to:
+All participants were expected to:

-Attend all 6 live Zoom sessions with cameras on to foster engagement
+• Attend all 6 live Zoom sessions with cameras on to foster engagement.

-Complete short asynchronous pre-work before each session (approximately 2 hours per session, plus a final project at the end)
+• Complete short asynchronous pre-work before each session (approximately 2 hours per session, plus a final project at the end).

-Submit a final project connecting seminar themes to your teaching practice
+• Submit a final project connecting seminar themes to your teaching practice.

-Demonstrate respectful, thoughtful engagement with peers throughout
+• Demonstrate respectful, thoughtful engagement with peers throughout the program.

 Program Benefits

-- Online Resources.
+• Online Resources.

-- Free WA OSPI clock hours.
+• Free WA OSPI clock hours.

-This program is sponsored by the East Asia Resource Center at the University of Washington and funded by a Freeman Foundation grant in support of the National Consortium for Teaching about Asia (NCTA).
+This program was sponsored by the East Asia Resource Center at the University of Washington and funded by a Freeman Foundation grant in support of the National Consortium for Teaching about Asia (NCTA).